-Try not to worry, not everyone taking Nordimet[®] will experience side effects.
+Not everyone taking Nordimet[®] will experience side effects.
 It's important to weigh up any side effects against the benefits of treatment.
 Take time to read all the information that comes inside the box with your treatment and talk to your healthcare professional about any side effects you experience.